-Or if you're familiar with the Eastern European grain called kasha (buckwheat groats), you can imagine dipping your spoon into a bowl of kasha in the back seat of your car.
-True memory will carry you from kasha-car to KAsH-ee-ka.
+Or if you're familiar with the Eastern grain called kasha (buckwheat groats), you can imagine dipping you spoon into a bowl of kasha in the back seat of your car.
+True memory will carry you from kasha-car to KASH-ee-ka.

-"Spoon," then equals KASH-ee-ka.
+"Spoon," then, equals KASH-ee-ka.